-If this information on how a learner will be assessed, is shared with the learner before the actual evaluation takes place, learners will show a greater interest in working on the key aspects of the competencies and may even decide which level of competence they want to achieve.
+In fact, if this information on how a learner will be assessed, is shared with the learner before the actual evaluation takes place, learners will show a greater interest in working on the key aspects of the competences and may even decide which level of competence they want to achieve.

-As an example of how to assess these transversal competencies, a set of competencies (grouped along with four main interest areas: personal, digital, communication, and collaborative) is shown together with the criteria and rubrics that allow assigning a certain mark to each student carrying out a PBL based challenge.
-This set of competencies is based on the work done by the Basque VET system while carrying out the deployment of the PBL methodology among the local VET centers.
-The specific competencies to be assessed in the challenge should be agreed upon by the teacher team according to the priorities regarding their students' profiles and the demanded profiles on the local job market.
-The aim should be to emphasize the assessment of those competencies which should be improved regarding the student's initial situation by increasing their weighing on the final mark.
+As an example on how to assess these transversal competences, a set of competences (grouped along four main interest areas- personal, digital, communication and collaborative) is shown together with the criteria and rubrics that allow to assign a certain mark to each student carrying out a PBL based challenge.
+This set of competences is based on the work done by Basque VET system while carrying out the deployment of the PBL methodology among the local VET centres.
+The specific competences to be assessed in the challenge should be agreed by the teacher team according to the priorities regarding to their students profile and the demanded profiles on the local job market.
+The aim should be to emphasize the assessment of those competences which should be improved regarding the students initial situation by increasing their weighing on the final mark.